 You can add a warm, dripping reverb sound to your vocals by utilising the spring reverb modelling or you can get as extreme as you want, adding modulating delays to your guitars.

 This is the plug we turn to if we’re not quite happy with some of our sounds.
-If we find one of the stock instruments E.G a simple soft synth is sounding a little too ”˜stock’ we just dial in some gain on the Saturn and it can transform it sonically into something completely unique sounding.
+Sometimes we find one of the stock instruments, for example a simple soft synth, is sounding a little too “stock”.
+In that case, we just dial in some gain and it can transform it sonically into something completely unique.

-It’s excellent to automate on your soft synth to achieve a sweeping crunchy lead sound and the modulation parameters can help provide some old analogue warmth.
+You can also automate it on your soft synth to achieve a sweeping crunchy lead sound.
+Or use the modulation parameters to provide some old analogue warmth.

-When dialled in correctly, it can have a lovely boosting effect on vocal tracks, which can completely transform the sound of your mix.
+When dialled in correctly, it can have a lovely boosting effect on vocal tracks.
+It can completely transform the sound of your mix.